 Despite the alleged similarity, these two situations are entirely different from each other.

 The meaning of “mail item”

 Along with this article series, we will mention many times the term – “deleted mail item.”
 Most of the time, the association for the term – “Mail item” is an E-mail message, that stored in the user mailbox deleted.

-In Exchange and Exchange Online environment, the term “deleted mail item” can be translated to different type of Exchange mailbox items such as:
+In the Exchange and Exchange Online environment, the term “deleted mail item” can be translated to a different type of Exchange mailbox items such as:

 - Calendar item